smcgivern/gitique/README.md

 ### Icon key

+* `#bdbdbd` - very light grey - a commit that is not the HEAD, when there are no review comments.
 * `#999` - light grey - a reviewed commit.
 If there are comments by reviewers (people not the author of the pull request), all but the last commit before the last review comment will have this colour.
 Diffs from these commits are not shown when the Gitique view is